CleverCloud/clever-components/docs/contributing/stories.md

 ### Override story name

-Most of the time, you won't need to specify a custom story name because you will use the `enhanceStoriesNames()` helper function.
+Most of the time, you won't need to specify a custom story name because Storybook will use the `enhanceStoryName()` helper function.
 If you really need to override the story's name, you can do it with the `name` property.

 ```js